-Gains or losses on liabilities held for trading are recognised in the statements of comprehensive income.
+Gains or losses on liabilities held for trading are recognised in profit or loss.

 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the initial date or recognition, and only if the criteria in MFRS 9 are satisfied.